lrslab/nanoCEM/docs/contact.md

 nanoCEM is maintained by GUO Zhihao from the lrslab,City University of Hong Kong

-If you have any inquiries, feel free to open issue in our repo [repo](https://github.com/lrslab/nanoCEM/issues)
+If you have any inquiries, feel free to open issue in our [repo](https://github.com/lrslab/nanoCEM/issues)

 Thank you!